Qbus-Koen/qbusMqtt/README.md

-# qbusMqtt
+# qbusMqttGw

-This is the repository for the Qbus Mqtt client application.
+This is the repository for the Qbus Mqtt Gateway application.
 With this application you can communicate with all Qbus CTD controller over an MQTT server.

 ## How to use